 Window crashes, also known as bird strikes, kill millions of birds with *every* migration.
-You might not think it happens to you, but it does.
-And we can stop it.
+You might not think it happens to your windows, but it does, and you’re not there to witness it.
+But we can stop it entirely.

-I actually did, detailed in a later blog post – Fritted, decorated windows preventing bird crashes: Weird no more
+I actually did for my own home, detailed in a later blog post – Fritted, decorated windows preventing bird crashes: Weird no more

 On the walk to the park, we also saw a lone swan nesting, or resting, by the viaduct.
 It was strange to see that in a “no-man’s-land” off the eastern part of downtown, but as always, it was welcome.
 I also saw a red-wing blackbird feeding his nestlings.
 Or, more like, I saw him arrive with food, heard the cacophony of chirps, and then saw him fly off to get more.

 Toronto is in the middle of a flyway.
-Though we need to carry out bird-friendly design (and leaving some places alone to be wild) everywhere, Toronto recognizes its problem, and the bylaws require bird crash prevention – new buildings need to have bird-friendly glass.
+Though we need to carry out bird-friendly design (and leaving some places alone to be wild) everywhere, Toronto recognizes its problem, and since 2010, Toronto has mandated bird-friendly glass on all new construction.
+The official design guidelines are here.

-The standard to bird-friendly architecture already exists – builders and renovators should do it by default!
+Architectural standards for bird-friendly buildings already exist – builders and renovators should do it by default!
 You can find it here: Bird-Friendly Building Design – American Bird Conservancy.
 It’s a continuing education credit with the American Institute of Architects and with the Green Building Council.

 Also, the Audubon Society shared this video on Building for the Birds.
 Click the image to go see it on YouTube.